 The Office of Integrative Research in the Sciences (OIRS) is responsible for developing, managing and assessing programmatic opportunities that cut across Furman’s science disciplines.

-In the past decade OIRS has received over $8M in competitive funds supporting student and faculty research, curricular development, scholarship opportunities and outreach at Furman University.
-Moreover, science and math faculty have been provided with access to separate funding initiatives that have resulted in more than $750,000 in individual investigator awards since 2015.
+Since 2008, OIRS has received over $10M in competitive funds supporting student and faculty research, curricular development, scholarship opportunities and outreach at Furman University.
+Moreover, science and math faculty have been provided with access to separate funding initiatives that have resulted in ~ $1,000,000 in individual investigator awards since 2015.

 Furman offers many opportunities to mentor, learn, and instruct in research.

 Reach out to us if you any questions about getting involved.